 I was YouTube browsing when I came across a clip from a 2012 documentary, entitled Qualified, Yet Single: Why Good Men Remain Single.
-This film is addressing the increasing amount of men who are choosing to live bachelor lifestyles here in the United States, advising that for every 100 single women there are 88 single men.
+This film is addressing the increasing number of men who are choosing to live bachelor lifestyles here in the United States, advising that for every 100 single women there are 88 single men.
 And men living alone has now grown from 5.6% to 11.8% in the last 4 decades; which isn’t much of a surprise since only half of Americans now are married and 61% of those under the age of 35 live without a spouse or a partner, according to The Hill.

 Shocker, ladies, I know.
 A great deal of us actually want to be in a relationship.
 But based off of the declining marriage rates and consistent complaints from women who want an eligible, Black male partner but may have trouble finding one, being optimistic about the search seems very bleak in this day and age.
 So the question still needs to be asked: Why are there so many single Black men in America?

 Well, here are 3 reasons why.

 Antonio Moore from ToneTalks has been doing a great job at shining a light on the current economic plight of Black America.
 He’s advised that Black Americans only own 2.6% of the National Wealth and Black households are at the bottom 50%, worth less than 1 dollar; a middle Black family of 3 is only worth $1700.
 If you add in the 45% jobless rate and 10,000 per 100,000 incarceration rate of Black men, which would affect the type of job/income that many would qualify for, we don’t come out looking like eligible long-term mates in the eyes of women or ourselves.